sc-ventures/cloudbreak-documentation/docs/cb-db.md

 **Steps**

-1. SSH to Cloudbreak Server instance
+1. SSH to Cloudbreak Server instance.

-2. If it is not running, start the database container with `docker start cbreak_commondb_1` command
+2. If it is not running, start the database container by using the `docker start cbreak_commondb_1` command.

 3. Execute `docker exec -it cbreak_commondb_1 bash` command to enter the container of the database.